 DISCOVER how Madam Brussell’s ‘loathsome centre‘ has transformed into an exciting precinct expressing the Melbourne culture of cafes, rooftop bars, restaurants, street artists and restored heritage buildings.

 ‘I just wanted to say thank you for the great tour you gave last night, everyone had a wonderful time and for our line of work, all that history of welfare and everything else about this little corner of Melbourne was absolutely fascinating.‘ Staff team, Office of the Hon.
-Daniel Andrews MP, 27 Sept 2013.
+Daniel Andrews MP.

 Thank you again for taking us on the tour of Madam Brussell’s Melbourne, we all found out some fascinating information about our own ‘home’ city which we didn’t know.
 So much history!
-Staff of Royal Melbourne Hospital, Nov 2014.
+Staff of Royal Melbourne Hospital.

-I want to thank you for your time and insight today giving us that fantastic historical walk. through the “Marvellous Melbourne” era.
+I want to thank you for your time and insight today giving us that fantastic historical walk.
 We thoroughly enjoyed the experience and I certainly gained a richer understanding of Madame Brussels and who she might have been.
 I felt an incredible appreciation for people like you who are passionate and actively working to tell these stories that have shaped the deeply interesting character of our city.
-Emily, April 2016.
+Emily and group.

 SEE – BOOKINGS AND PRICES – FOR INDIVIDUALS, GROUPS AND SCHOOLS